UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/compute-ressource.md

 ![alt text](./../images/compute_resource/Add_Compute_Resource_Property_-_Step_2.PNG "Dialog structure")

-After all fields have been filled, the user can finally add the property by confirming the creation via the existing ``OK button``.
+After all fields have been filled, the user can finally add the property by confirming the creation via the existing ``OK Button``.

 !!! note
 	The **Property Value** needs to match the selected **Data Type**.